AlexTamayo/pinchos-ui/README.md

 # Pinchos UI

 A modern React component library built with TypeScript and styled-components, focusing on flexibility and reusability.
+The key feature is prop-based styling, eliminating the need for separate CSS files.

 ## 🚧 Development Status